 Absolutely.
-Air pollution levels can be nearly 100 times worse indoors than outdoors.
-The American Lung Association says that the majority of people spend 90% of their time in a building, making it critical for homeowners to know about indoor air quality (IAQ) in Dayton.
+Air pollution levels can be nearly 100 times greater indoors than outdoors.
+The American Lung Association found that the majority of people spend 90% of their time in a building, making it critical for homeowners to know about indoor air quality (IAQ) in Dayton.

-Many regular household things lead to inferior indoor air quality, such as:
+Many standard household things lead to inferior indoor air quality, such as:

 - Chemicals found in carpet, furniture, upholstery and drapes

 The tight construction of modern houses also contributes greatly to inferior IAQ.
 Fixtures like weather stripping and storm doors are used to save on utility bills.
 However, they also stop proper ventilation by keeping inside air in and outside air out.
 The consequence could be an accumulation of fumes within your home.

 Inferior IAQ can be a direct or indirect cause of various health troubles.
 Medical professionals have determined that as many as half of all ailments are caused or aggravated by indoor air pollution.